$0.36 Earnings Per Share Expected for Berkshire Hills Bancorp, Inc. (NYSE:BHLB) This Quarter

-Analysts expect Berkshire Hills Bancorp, Inc. (NYSE:BHLB) to report $0.36 earnings per share for the current fiscal quarter, according to Zacks Investment Research.
-Three analysts have issued estimates for Berkshire Hills Bancorp’s earnings.
-The highest EPS estimate is $0.37 and the lowest is $0.35.
-Berkshire Hills Bancorp posted earnings per share of $0.46 during the same quarter last year, which indicates a negative year-over-year growth rate of 21.7%.
-The firm is expected to announce its next quarterly earnings results on Monday, October 25th.
+Equities research analysts forecast that Berkshire Hills Bancorp, Inc. (NYSE:BHLB) will post $0.36 earnings per share for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have made estimates for Berkshire Hills Bancorp’s earnings, with the highest EPS estimate coming in at $0.37 and the lowest estimate coming in at $0.35.
+Berkshire Hills Bancorp posted earnings per share of $0.46 in the same quarter last year, which would suggest a negative year over year growth rate of 21.7%.
+The company is expected to announce its next quarterly earnings report on Monday, October 25th.

-On average, analysts expect that Berkshire Hills Bancorp will report full year earnings of $1.45 per share for the current financial year, with EPS estimates ranging from $1.40 to $1.50.
-For the next financial year, analysts expect that the business will post earnings of $1.41 per share, with EPS estimates ranging from $1.35 to $1.47.
-Zacks’ earnings per share calculations are a mean average based on a survey of research firms that follow Berkshire Hills Bancorp.
+According to Zacks, analysts expect that Berkshire Hills Bancorp will report full-year earnings of $1.45 per share for the current year, with EPS estimates ranging from $1.40 to $1.50.
+For the next year, analysts anticipate that the firm will report earnings of $1.41 per share, with EPS estimates ranging from $1.35 to $1.47.
+Zacks’ EPS calculations are a mean average based on a survey of sell-side analysts that that provide coverage for Berkshire Hills Bancorp.

-Berkshire Hills Bancorp (NYSE:BHLB) last announced its earnings results on Tuesday, July 20th.
-The savings and loans company reported $0.43 EPS for the quarter, beating the consensus estimate of $0.29 by $0.14.
-The company had revenue of $97.40 million for the quarter, compared to analyst estimates of $97.10 million.
-Berkshire Hills Bancorp had a return on equity of 6.69% and a net margin of 15.59%.
+Berkshire Hills Bancorp (NYSE:BHLB) last released its earnings results on Tuesday, July 20th.
+The savings and loans company reported $0.43 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.29 by $0.14.
+Berkshire Hills Bancorp had a net margin of 15.59% and a return on equity of 6.69%.
+The company had revenue of $97.40 million during the quarter, compared to analysts’ expectations of $97.10 million.

+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 9th.
+Stockholders of record on Thursday, August 26th will be issued a $0.12 dividend.
+The ex-dividend date is Wednesday, August 25th.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 1.87%.
+Berkshire Hills Bancorp’s dividend payout ratio is 80.00%.

-In other news, CEO Nitin J. Mhatre bought 1,080 shares of the stock in a transaction on Friday, June 4th.
-The stock was bought at an average cost of $27.77 per share, for a total transaction of $29,991.60.
-Following the completion of the purchase, the chief executive officer now directly owns 30,080 shares in the company, valued at $835,321.60.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.90% of the stock is owned by company insiders.
+In related news, CEO Nitin J. Mhatre bought 1,080 shares of the firm’s stock in a transaction on Friday, June 4th.
+The stock was purchased at an average price of $27.77 per share, with a total value of $29,991.60.
+Following the completion of the transaction, the chief executive officer now directly owns 30,080 shares of the company’s stock, valued at $835,321.60.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 0.90% of the company’s stock.

-Several large investors have recently bought and sold shares of the company.
-Morgan Stanley lifted its stake in shares of Berkshire Hills Bancorp by 88.0% during the second quarter.
-Morgan Stanley now owns 250,768 shares of the savings and loans company’s stock worth $6,874,000 after buying an additional 117,406 shares during the period.
-Metropolitan Life Insurance Co NY lifted its stake in shares of Berkshire Hills Bancorp by 105,792.9% during the second quarter.
-Metropolitan Life Insurance Co NY now owns 14,825 shares of the savings and loans company’s stock worth $406,000 after buying an additional 14,811 shares during the period.
-MetLife Investment Management LLC lifted its stake in shares of Berkshire Hills Bancorp by 14.4% during the second quarter.
-MetLife Investment Management LLC now owns 18,482 shares of the savings and loans company’s stock worth $507,000 after buying an additional 2,330 shares during the period.
-Balyasny Asset Management LLC acquired a new stake in shares of Berkshire Hills Bancorp during the second quarter worth $6,449,000.
-Finally, Bridgeway Capital Management LLC lifted its stake in shares of Berkshire Hills Bancorp by 44.4% during the second quarter.
-Bridgeway Capital Management LLC now owns 350,211 shares of the savings and loans company’s stock worth $9,599,000 after buying an additional 107,700 shares during the period.
+Several hedge funds and other institutional investors have recently modified their holdings of BHLB.
+FORA Capital LLC acquired a new position in Berkshire Hills Bancorp during the second quarter worth $26,000.
+Eagle Bay Advisors LLC bought a new stake in shares of Berkshire Hills Bancorp during the second quarter worth $34,000.
+Nisa Investment Advisors LLC grew its holdings in shares of Berkshire Hills Bancorp by 355.2% during the second quarter.
+Nisa Investment Advisors LLC now owns 1,320 shares of the savings and loans company’s stock worth $36,000 after purchasing an additional 1,030 shares during the last quarter.
+USA Financial Portformulas Corp bought a new stake in shares of Berkshire Hills Bancorp during the second quarter worth $63,000.
+Finally, William Blair Investment Management LLC bought a new stake in shares of Berkshire Hills Bancorp during the second quarter worth $67,000.
 Institutional investors and hedge funds own 81.48% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 9th.
-Shareholders of record on Thursday, August 26th will be paid a $0.12 dividend.
-The ex-dividend date of this dividend is Wednesday, August 25th.
-This represents a $0.48 annualized dividend and a yield of 1.87%.
-Berkshire Hills Bancorp’s dividend payout ratio (DPR) is 80.00%.

 Berkshire Hills Bancorp Company Profile